IVF: Frozen Embryo Transfer

 A FET is often a good choice over a fresh stimulated cycle when a patient has frozen embryos to use.
 In that case, benefits include lower cost (as can be discussed with your financial counselor although FET's are included in Shared Risk), less complex treatment (e.g. no surgical retrieval of eggs), less medication, and generally similar success rates.

-What are the success rates for FETs?
+What are the success rates for IVF with FET?

 FETs use blastocysts that have been frozen following a fresh cycle.